Measurements conspire nonlocally to restructure critical quantum states: No clicks

 Note that there is an important difference in the calculation of phase correlations relative to density correlations, simply because $\hat \theta(x)$ does not commute with density measurements.
 The result Eq.~\eqref{eq:nctheta} shows that phase fluctuations are indeed enhanced by our density measurements, and this is reflected in a doubling of the exponent in the correlation function as one decreases $K$ through $K=1$.
 Again, if we also consider quadratic fluctuations around the leading saddle point, we find only a subleading contribution to Eq.~\eqref{eq:nctheta}; in this case the generation of mass term $\cos 2\varphi \simeq 1 - 2\varphi^2$ causes the subleading contribution to decay exponentially.
 In Appendix~\ref{sec:numerics} we present numerical calculations of the correlation functions $\braket{\nabla \hat \phi(0) \nabla \hat \phi(x)}_{\text{n.c.}}$ and $\braket{e^{i[\hat \theta(0)-\hat \theta(x)]}}_{\text{n.c.}}$.
 There we use the infinite density matrix renormalization group (iDMRG) to approximate the ground state of a quantum spin chain whose long-wavelength behavior is described by TLL theory, weakly measure this state, and find that the behavior of correlation functions agrees with that predicted above.

-Summarizing, in this section we have shown that, for $K<1$, arbitrarily weak measurements conspire at long wavelengths to suppress density fluctuations and to enhance phase fluctuations.
-For $K>1$ it is perhaps more striking to consider the regime of strong, but not quite projective, density measurements (corresponding to large but finite $v$).
-The implication of Eqs.~\eqref{eq:flowu} and \eqref{eq:flowy} is that these measurements fail to alter the asymptotic form of correlation functions relative to the TLL ground state.
+In this section we have so far shown that, for $K<1$, arbitrarily weak measurements conspire at long wavelengths to suppress density fluctuations and to enhance phase fluctuations.
+For $K>1$ it is perhaps more striking to consider the regime of strong (but not quite projective) density measurements, corresponding to large but finite $v$.
+The implications of Eqs.~\eqref{eq:flowu} and \eqref{eq:flowy} are that these measurements fail to alter the long-distance behavior of correlation functions relative to the TLL ground state.
 This analysis has served to demonstrate the ideas and some of the techniques that can be used to study the effects of measurements on many-body quantum states.
-An important simplification was to restrict to a measurement outcome that is translation invariant, and this allowed us to establish a connection to the equilibrium properties of quantum impurities.
-Since the connection comes through an exchange of the roles of space and imaginary time, translation invariance in our problem corresponds to a time-independent coupling to the impurity.
-In the next section we discuss generic measurement outcomes, which are intrinsically random.
-There we will also see that introducing a small amount of randomness into the measurement outcomes, which in practice corresponds to a much less restrictive kind of post-selection than that considered above, is irrelevant for $K>1/2$.
+An important simplification was to restrict to a translation-invariant set of measurement outcomes; this allowed us to establish a connection to the behavior of an equilibrium system with a defect.
+Since the connection comes through an exchange of the roles of space and imaginary time, translation invariance in our problem corresponds to a time-independent coupling to the defect.
+Before proceeding to discuss the full ensemble of post-measurement states, let us comment briefly on how $\ket{\psi_{\text{n.c.}}}$ might be characterized in experiment.